playgrdstar/monte_carlo_sim_VAR/README.md

-# Primer on Linear Regression
+# Simple Primer on VAR and Monte Carlo

-Primer on linear regression with statsmodels and scikit-learn
+Simple introduction to Monte Carlo simulation, applied to VAR